MapinApp/MapinExpo/docs/ideation-prompt.md

 ## Business Plan

-### Monetization Strategy

-How do you plan to monetize the app?

-Collaborations with local tourism boards and travel companies are being considered.
-These partnerships could involve promoting curated experiences or special deals, which would provide users with unique travel options and generate revenue through affiliate marketing.

-- Affiliate marketing with local businesses
-- Consider potential partnerships for revenue generation, like local tourism boards or travel companies?
-- Integration with Existing Services: In addition to Google Maps and Yelp, consider partnerships with local travel agencies or tourist information centers to provide exclusive content or deals.

 ### Scaling

 - Start with a region and/or user segment to validate and grow your site.
 Engage the members to collaborate with the site and each other.